MarkAdell/my_articles/README.md

 console.log(isWeekend(currentDay, weekendDays)); // true if the given day is Sunday or Saturday, otherwise false.
 ```

 Instead of making the function generate the current day internally, we passed the day as a parameter.
-By making the output fully depend on the input, we are now sure that regardless of which day the function is called at, it will always returns the same output for the same input.
+By making the output fully depend on the input, we are now sure that regardless of which day the function is called at, it will always return the same output for the same input.

 ### A function that calculates an item price after applying a tax rate: